cogini/phoenix_container_example_old/README.md

-This is an example of building and deploying an Elixir / Phoenix app using containers.
+This is a full featured example of building and deploying an Elixir / Phoenix app using containers.

 * Uses new Docker [BuildKit](https://github.com/moby/buildkit)